 But Math War isn’t just for elementary kids.
 Several teachers have shared special card decks to help middle and high school students practice math by playing games.

-Take a look at the links below for algebra, geometry, and trig games.
+Take a look at the links below for games from prealgebra to high school trig.
 And try the Math War Trumps variation at the end of the post to boost your children’s strategic-thinking potential.

 Have fun playing math with your kids!